 As a result of our data audit, we have decided that there is some data which we hold which we do not need to keep.
 One example is the list of people who attended past conferences.
 We are deleting this data.

-4. We are reviewing each process by which we collect personal data to be sure we are obtaining the right permissions in future
+4. We reviewed each process by which we collect personal data to be sure we are obtaining the right permissions in future

 We are checking all the ways in which we collect personal data (such as event booking forms) to be sure that we are gaining explicit consent to how we plan to use and store the data.